Mohammedabdalqader/area-estimation/README.md

 ## Prerequisites

-To run the code in this project, you need the following software and libraries:
+To run the code, you need the following libraries:

 - Python 3.8 or later
 - Jupyter Notebook